Achmeatoren

-Achmeatoren (Dutch for Achmea Tower) is a skyscraper in Leeuwarden, Friesland, the Netherlands.
-The Achmeatoren is 114.6 meters (376 ft) high and has 26 floors, it was opened in 2002.
-The building was commissioned by Achmea and designed by the architects Abe Bonnema and Jan van der Leij from Bonnema Architects in Hardegarijp.
-Since its completion the building has lost its granite plates three times but fortunately no one has ever been injured.
+Achmeatoren (Dutch for Achmea Tower) is an office building in Leeuwarden, Friesland, the Netherlands.
+The Achmeatoren was opened in 2002. and is 115 meters (377 ft) tall, having 26 floors.
+It is the 23rd tallest building in the Netherlands, and the tallest in the northern part of the country—visible from a large part of Friesland in clear weather.
+The building was commissioned by Achmea and designed by renowned Dutch architects Abe Bonnema and Jan van der Leij from Bonnema Architects in Hardegarijp.
+Since its completion the building has lost its granite plates three times but no one has ever been injured.